-‘Percutaneous‘ means ‘through the skin‘.
-Thus a percutaneous core biopsy involves the use of a needle to extract a small tissue sample from the tumor core, for further microscopic evaluation.
-The results of the biopsy are interpreted by a Pathologist, and this is called a ‘histological workup‘.
+‘Percutaneous’ means ‘through the skin’.
+Thus a percutaneous core biopsy involves the use of a needle to extract a small tissue sample from the tumor core for further microscopic evaluation.

-The percutaneous biopsy is typically guided by either an ultrasound or CT scan image, and usually up to 12 samples are taken.
-One practical advantage of the needle biopsy is that the patient takes virtually no time to recover, thus they can get on with their daily routine, or, proceed directly to chemotherapy or other recommended treatment course, without delay.
+Doctors will use either an ultrasound or CT scan image to guide the biopsy and usually up to 12 samples are taken.
+One practical advantage of the needle biopsy is that the patient takes virtually no time to recover.
+Thus, patients can get on with their daily routine.
+Sometimes patients will continue directly to chemotherapy or other treatment without delay.

-Care must be taken not to displace any malignant epithelium away from the target lesion during any directional-assisted biopsy.
-Epithelial displacement can cause interpretive problems, because displaced ductal carcinoma in situ (DCIS) can mimic infiltrating ductal carcinoma.
-But in addition to interpretive issues, some experts believe that the use of the percutaneous technique is more likely than surgery to ‘dislodge‘ tumor cells and cause the cancer to spread, but this belief is controversial: held firm by some, dismissed by others.
+During any biopsy, care must be taken not to displace any malignant epithelium away from the target lesion.
+Epithelial displacement can cause interpretive problems because displaced ductal carcinoma in situ (DCIS) can mimic infiltrating ductal carcinoma.

 Large gauge needle biopsy and subsequent radiation treatment

-It should be stressed, however, that there is no clear evidence to support a conclusion that tumor cell displacement from the percutaneous biopsy lead to accelerated tumor growth or spread.
-This kind of precautionary intervention is performed at some cancer clinics and not at others.
-Given that radiation therapy is rather hard on the body, the patient has a right to be informed as to whether radiation at this point is truly necessary, and to decline.
+Indeed, some cancer clinics perform this kind of precautionary intervention, whilst others do not.
+Given that radiation therapy is rather hard on the body, the patient has a right to accurate information on whether radiation at this point is truly necessary, and to decline.

 Other recommendations for follow up after needle biopsy